 As we all know that branding is not done in a single day.
 It requires time and resources to establish your brand successfully.
 And, when you decide to rebrand your company, all that process needs to be repeated again.
 This is because you’re going to brand your company but in a new way.

-Before going further, don’t forget to check this ultimate guide on how to create brand identity.
+Before going further, don’t forget to check this ultimate guide on how to create a brand identity.

 So, what is rebranding all about?